1. Desire for an understanding of the 12 Traditions (for unity) and 12 Concepts (of service) which closely align with the 12 Steps (to recovery).

 6. Willingness to follow the spiritual principles by which Northwest DA Intergroup operates (see item 1 in this list) and to be led toward those principles by our fellows.

 1. Active membership and regular attendance at a DA or BDA home group.

 2. Active engagement with a DA sponsor and in the process of living the twelve steps.

 3. Freedom from incurring new unsecured debt for at least six months.

 4. Experience in at least four Pressure Relief Meetings (PRMs) — at least two given and two received.

 5. Desire to do the work of Northwest DA; the monthly meetings are a small part of the work we do together.

 6. Dedication and commitment to the health of DA and a personal desire to carry the DA message to the still-suffering debtor.
-This would include completion of the full term of at least one previous service commitment — either in your group or at Intergroup or for the Northwest DA Conference.
+This would include completion of the full term of at least one previous service commitment — either in your group or at Intergroup.

 In addition, here is our vision for the shared characteristics of participants in service at Northwest DA.
 Few of us start Intergroup service with the following qualifications in place.
 We are all growing toward these traits through our work and fellowship together: